-- Transcript Length: Timmy used significantly fewer utterances, words, and time to retell the story than his age-matched peers. - Macro Analysis: Timmy's NSS Composite Score, which measures the structure and content of the narrative, was 1.83 SD below the database mean.
+- Transcript Length: Timmy used significantly fewer utterances, words, and time to retell the story than his age-matched peers. - Macro Analysis: Timmy's NSS Composite Score, which measures the structure and content of the narrative, was 1.83 SD below the database mean. - Syntax/Morphology: Timmy's MLU in words and morphemes was lower than his age-matched peers though his SI Composite Score, a measure of sentence complexity, was within the normal range for his age.

-9 Timmy FWAY is one of the sample transcripts included with the software.
+11 Timmy FWAY is one of the sample transcripts included with the software.